juju/docs/src/en/upgrade-series.md

  1. The user initiates the upgrade.
     1. The machine is removed from the pool of available machines in the sense that charms can not be deployed upon it.
-    1. A minimum amount of the machine's software is upgraded and some changes internal to Juju are made.
+    1. Juju prepares the machine for the upcoming OS upgrade.
     1. All units on the machine are taken into account.
-    1. At the end of this step, from Juju's standpoint, the machine is now running the target operating system.
  1. The user manually performs the upgrade of the operating system and makes any other necessary changes.
 This should be accompanied by a maintenance window managed by the user.